Neuroplastic Pain

 Pain, our body’s alarm system

 Pain serves a vital protective function in our bodies.
 It's like an alarm system that warns us of harm or injury, helping us avoid dangerous situations and protect ourselves from further damage.
-When you touch a hot stove or twist your ankle, pain signals tell you to immediately stop or change your behavior.
+When you touch a hot stove or twist your ankle, pain signals tell you to immediately stop or change your behaviour.

 Sometimes, this protective mechanism can malfunction.
 Just as a home security system might start triggering false alarms, your brain might start to interpret signals which aren’t actually pain signals as pain.
 To stick with the alarm analogy, this would be as if your home alarm system began to interpret the phone ringing as a danger signal.